 9. Flutter Kicks

 How to: Lie on the floor with your legs straight and arms under your glutes for support.
-Lift your feet off the floor and raise alternatively in running motion until you feel the full contraction in your abs.
+Lift your feet off the floor and raise alternatively in a running motion until you feel the full contraction in your abs.

 10. Alternate Heel Tap Crunches